EttusResearch/uhd/host/docs/general.rst

 Thread priority scheduling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When UHD spawns a new thread it may try to boost the thread's scheduling priority.
+When UHD software spawns a new thread it may try to boost the thread's scheduling priority.
-When setting the priority fails, UHD prints out an error.
+When setting the priority fails, the UHD software prints out an error.
 This error is harmless; it simply means that the thread will have a normal scheduling priority.

 **Linux Notes:**